Tanis (podcast)

-Tanis is a mystery horror fiction podcast executive produced by Terry Miles who also voices the podcast's narrator, Nic Silver.
-In the show, Silver undertakes a search to discover what and where the mysterious entity Tanis is.
-While the style of Tanis evokes the earlier investigative nonfiction podcast Serial and its plot commingles real-world historical events and places with fictional elements, Taniss production team never acknowledges the story's fictional nature.
+Tanis is a mystery pseudo-documentary podcast.
+Published by Pacific Northwest Stories, it is part of their series of podcasts set in the same fictional universe (such as The Black Tapes and Rabbits) which, despite being works of fiction, are presented as legitimate true stories both within the podcast and outside of it; the podcast has no credited writers or performers, as the events and characters are framed as real.
+The main character, Nic Silver, is voiced by executive producer Terry Miles.

+In the podcast, Silver undertakes a search to discover the meaning of "Tanis", a word of unknown meaning that seems connected to various elusive individuals and organizations, leading him to unearth a web of conspiracies with the help of an internet "information specialist" known only as "Meerkatnip".

 After its premiere on October 13, 2015, episodes of Tanis were released every two weeks during the first four seasons and weekly during the fifth.
-Critical reception of the show has been positive and it peaked on the U.S. iTunes podcast download chart in the eleventh spot.
-A television adaptation of the podcast is planned as of 2017 and the fifth season of the podcast premiered on September 2, 2020.
+Critical reception of the show was positive and it peaked on the U.S. iTunes podcast download chart in the eleventh spot.
+A television adaptation of the podcast was planned in 2017 and the fifth season of the podcast premiered on September 2, 2020.

 Content

 Synopsis

 Nic Silver, a former radio host, discovers references to something called Tanis in two disparate sources.
 He begins hosting the podcast in an effort to determine what and where Tanis may be, quickly enlisting the help of an "information specialist" known via the username Meerkatnip.
 Silver comes to believe that Tanis is currently somewhere in the Puget Sound area.
 His search, aided with information provided by Meerkatnip, leads him to confront a variety of mysterious groups and organizations: Tesla Nova Corporation, a group Silver calls "The Cult of Tanis", and a group known as the Grackles.